johuellm/csgo-analysis/README.md

 # csgo-demo-visualizer
  Visualizing CS:GO demos for analysis purposes.
+A rework of this [csgo-analysis](https://github.com/samihan-m/csgo-analysis) [fork](https://github.com/johuellm/csgo-analysis) by [@johuellm](https://github.com/johuellm).

  Developed in Python `3.11.9` and Go `1.22.2`.